haofumei/CMU-15-213-Intro-to-Computer-Systems/2_bomb_lab/solution/sol.md

 | r      | 6             | 0x0110      |
 | s      | 7             | 0x0111      |

-We can just select the printable chars from ascii table where ending at this 6 bit to construct the secret, for example, ionefg.
+We can just select the 6 printable chars from ascii table where ending at this 4 bits to construct the secret, for example, ionefg.

 # Phase 6: